MCC-MATLAB/ENR261_Lectures/homeworks/Week_04/Week04-Assignments.md

     - Add an ingredient.
     - Print the inventory list.
     - Check the quantity of an ingredient by UPC.
 2. **Execute the Functionality**: Based on user input, call the appropriate function to handle each task.
+When a function returns `-1` because the inventory file is missing, print `There is no inventory file <filename> currently, add inventory to create one`
+   (replace `<filename>` with the actual file name).
+If a UPC is not found, print `UPC <value> was not found in <filename>.` with the relevant values.

 ### Function 1. `addItemToStock(filename, upc, ingredient, qty)`